Rudolf Vrba: Auschwitz I

 On 29 June 1942, the Reich Security Main Office transferred Vrba and the other volunteers to Auschwitz I, the main camp (Stammlager) in Oświęcim, a journey of over two days.
 Vrba considered trying to escape from the train, but the SS announced that ten men would be shot for every one who went missing.

 On his second day in Auschwitz, Vrba watched as prisoners threw bodies onto a cart, stacked in piles of ten, "the head of one between the legs of another to save space".
 The following day he and 400 other men were beaten into a cold shower in a shower room built for 30, then marched outside naked to register.
 He was tattooed on his left forearm as no. 44070 and given a striped tunic, trousers, cap and wooden shoes.
 After registration, which took all day and into the evening, he was shown to his barracks, an attic in a block next to the main gate and the Arbeit macht frei sign.

 Young and strong, Vrba was "purchased" by a kapo, Frank, in exchange for a lemon (sought after for its vitamin C) and assigned to work in the SS food store.
 This gave him access to soap and water, which helped to save his life.
 Frank, he learned, was a kind man who would pretend to beat his prisoners when the guards were watching, although the blows always missed.
+When a new group of Slovak girls arrived at the camp, Frank smuggled them jars of marmalade, but the SS discovered the missing jars and sent him to punishment command.
 The camp regime was otherwise marked by its pettiness and cruelty.
 When Heinrich Himmler visited on 17 July 1942 (during which he watched a gassing), the inmates were told everything had to be spotless.
 As the prison orchestra assembled by the gate for Himmler's arrival, the block senior and two others started beating an inmate because he was missing a tunic button:

 They pummeled him swiftly, frantically, trying to blot him out ... and Yankel, who had forgotten to sew his buttons on, had not even the good grace to die quickly and quietly.He screamed.
 It was a strong, querulous scream, ragged in the hot, still air.
 Then it turned suddenly to the thin, plaintive wail of abandoned bagpipes ...
 It went on and on and on ...
 At that moment, I think, we all hated Yankel Meisel, the little old Jew who was spoiling everything, who was causing trouble for all of us with his long, lone, futile protest.